rajendrag/JustCast/README.md

 JustCast
 ========
-JustCast is an Android application which lets users to cast their local content from their table or phone (which is not there in cloud) on to Chromecast enabled TVs.
+JustCast is an Android application which lets users to cast their local content from their tablet or phone (which is not there in cloud) on to Chromecast enabled TVs.

 Please visit play store [link](https://play.google.com/store/apps/details?id=com.rp.justcast).